A versatile and narrow linewidth infra-red radiation source for ro-vibration state selected preparation of molecules in molecular beams: Results and discussion

 \subsection{OPO performance characterization}

-For efficient excitation of molecules in an internally cold molecular beam, it is necessary to have SLM operation, stable output wavelength and narrow linewidth.
-As discussed earlier (methods) SLM operation was ensured using an in-line analysis of FPI fringe pattern.
-A single set of concentric rings represents SLM operation, as shown in Fig. \ref{etalon}.
-Under free running conditions, we observed that two main factors contribute to the drift in the OPO output wavelength.
-These are the drift of the pump laser wavelength (typically 0.01 \cm{} over a time scale of 100 seconds) and change in the OPO cavity length, both of which are independent of each other.
-Wavelength stabilization of the idler beam, requires the information of the magnitude and direction of its drift.
-Our wavemeter does not allow measuring the idler in the IR region directly, hence we used a different scheme.
-Here, a small fraction of the idler beam was sent in to the PAS cell such that the PAS signal is proportional to the input power.
-Under these conditions the power normalised PAS signal to a good approximation represents the magnitude of the wavelength drift in idler.
-Simultaneous measurement of wavelength of OPO signal beam using the wavemeter, provides the direction of the wavelength drift.
-Using this combined information, the OPO cavity length was adjusted such that the power normalized PAS signal is maximized, ensuring the locking of idler wavelength to desired spectroscopic transition.
-A more detailed description of this scheme is provided in supplementary information.
-Fig. \ref{stability} depicts a typical performance of the system using this locking scheme.
-The black points depict the relative change in the output wavenumber (idler) as a function of time without any active locking.
-It can be seen that over a time scales of 1500 seconds, the idler drifts by about 0.012 \cm{}.
-This also represents the passive stability of our system.
-The blue points show performance obtained under active locking using the above mentioned scheme.
-Under these conditions, system does not drift by more than 0.006 \cm{} (3$\sigma$) over a similar time scale.
-This stabilized system is further used for performing high resolution spectroscopy measurements and ro-vibrational state selected preparation of CO.
+For efficient excitation of molecules in an internally cold molecular beam, it is necessary to have SLM operation, stable output wavelength, and narrow linewidth.
+As discussed earlier (methods), SLM operation was ensured using an in-line analysis of FPI fringe pattern.
+A single set of concentric rings indicates SLM operation, as shown in Fig. \ref{etalon}.
+Under free-running conditions, we observed that two main factors contribute to the drift in the output wavelength of the OPO.
+These are the drift of the pump laser wavelength (typically 0.01 \cm{} over a time scale of 100 seconds) and the change in the OPO cavity length, both of which are independent of each other.
+Wavelength stabilization of the idler beam (mid-IR) requires the knowledge of the magnitude and direction of both these drifts (OPO and pump wavelength).
+Measurement of the OPO signal wavelength (using the wavemeter), or the PAS signal alone is not sufficient for locking the idler wavelength.
+Hence we adopted a different scheme as described below.
+Here, a small fraction of the idler beam was sent into the PAS cell such that the PAS signal is proportional to the input power.
+Under these conditions the power normalized PAS signal to a good approximation represents the magnitude of the wavelength drift in idler.
+Simultaneous measurement of the wavelength of the OPO signal beam using the wavemeter provides the direction of the wavelength drift.
+Using this combined information, the OPO cavity length was adjusted such that the power normalized PAS signal is maximized, ensuring the locking of idler wavelength to the desired spectroscopic transition.
+A more detailed description of this scheme is provided in supplementary material.